craftykate/check-totals/README.md

 * **Usage**
 	- Open the terminal window, navigate to the folder `checks.rb` is in
 	- Type `ruby checks.rb`
-	- Program will ask for the first amount.
+	- The program will ask for the first amount in the terminal window.
 Type `102.4` or whatever your check amount is
-	- Program will give you the following output:
+	- The program will give you the following output:
 	```
 	----------------------
 	1. 102.40